mutantmonkey/alpine-appvm/README.md

 ## Usage
 * Create an inventory file.
 Follow the [Ansible documentation](http://docs.ansible.com) for help with this.
-You will need to define, at minimum, a user variable for the host.
 * Copy example.yml to a new file and modify as desired.
 * Run the playbook using ansible-playbook.